Coded variables in NHS England datasets#

 dm+d: This is the NHS Dictionary of Medicines and Devices (dm+d) licensed for use in the UK.
 The scope is currently limited to medicines only.
 All unique identifiers used in the dm+d are SNOMED CT codes.
 Codes are in numeric format, e.g. ‘39732311000001104’ represents ‘Amoxicillin 250mg capsules’.
 Click here to browse dm+d codes.

-Variable-specific codes: Some variables have their own specific set of codes as detailed in the value labels available to you in the UK LLC TRE.
+• Some variables have their own specific set of codes as detailed in the value labels available in the UK LLC TRE.

 Accuracy and completeness of codes#